 Say Yes... has been described as provocative and sexually explicit.
 What are you hoping to challenge/ change/ discuss in your work?

-FC: There is no sexual obsession in our work.
-But there isn't either any sexual deny.
-There is a long history of the relations between dance and sexuality.
+FC: There is no sexual obsession in our work, but there isn't denial, either.
+There is a long history between dance and sexuality.
 We like to embrace it as much as we like to embrace the spiritual aspect of dance, or the formal speculative potential of choreography.
 I don't like the fact that the expression of sexuality always seems to locate you in a special place, separated from the world.

 Grime is crossing into numerous areas of what are perceived, I guess, to be intellectual/ artistic/ cultural institutions.
 What does that say about the culture and what impact do you think it has, if any, on the scene?